January 14th - 17th, 2023

 Prepare your senses for an awakening journey!
-Join Daniel for a photographic adventure exploring one of India’s most iconic locations, Varanasi.
+Join this photographic adventure exploring one of India’s most iconic locations, Varanasi.

 A spiritual walk or boat ride in Varanasi is a cultural experience like no other.
 Located on the Ganges River, Varanasi is one of the oldest living cities on the planet.
 It is the holiest of seven sacred cities for Hindus and Jains and a pilgrimage site for many others.
 The bustling narrow city streets will overwhelm.
 Intimate spiritual rituals, religious ceremonies, and cremations performed on the holy Ganges will humble.
 Varanasi is a place where life and death meet.
 This journey will awaken your heart, mind, and soul.

 Arrive at Delhi Indira Gandhi International Airport (DEL) in Delhi, India, any time of day.
 Our VIP welcome team will greet and help expedite you through customs and immigration.
-Transfer provided to the five-star Leela Palace Hotel.
-Feel a little “Royal” at the Capital’s only Modern Palace hotel.
-Always a great way to start a trip!
+Transfer provided to the JW Marriott Hotel New Delhi Aerocity.

 Enjoy breakfast at the hotel.
 This morning we’ll transfer to Delhi airport for our flight to Varanasi.